-- Age at least 50 years - Characterisation of cognitive, biomarker and risk factors (genetic, environmental) status of research participants based on data collected at the EPAD screening/baseline visit, so that decisions on selection/deselection can be made with reference to the dual needs of having sufficient heterogeneity across the entire probability-spectrum population for disease-modelling work, and suitable research participants for the EPAD PoC trial (flexible algorithm based on parameters listed in 3.3.2) - Able to read and write and with minimum 7 years of formal education - Willing in principle to participate in the EPAD PoC trial subject to further informed consent - Have a study partner or can identify someone willing in principle to be a study partner
+- 1. Age at least 50 years - 2.
+Characterisation of cognitive, biomarker and risk factors (genetic, environmental) status of research participants based on data collected at the EPAD screening/baseline visit, so that decisions on selection/deselection can be made with reference to the dual needs of having sufficient heterogeneity across the entire probability-spectrum population for disease-modelling work, and suitable research participants for the EPAD PoC trial (Balancing Committee decision) - 3.
+Able to read and write and with minimum 7 years of formal education - 4.
+Willing in principle to participate in the EPAD PoC trial subject to further informed consent - 5.
+Have a study partner or can identify someone willing in principle to be a study partner